Michael Reiter

-Michael Reiter is an American security advisor who previously served as chief of police of Palm Beach, Florida, from 2001 to 2009.
+Michael Reiter is an American security advisor who was chief of police of Palm Beach, Florida, from 2001 to 2009.
 Having served in the Palm Beach Police Department since 1981, he has been involved in several high-profile criminal investigations in the affluent town with several nationally-prominent residents, including the overdose death of David Kennedy and the criminal investigation into Jeffrey Epstein.
-Reiter came to international attention since the mid-2000s when he initiated the first inquiry into Epstein, an investor who was accused of involvement in multinational child sex trafficking and having sex with a minor, and was later convicted for soliciting an underage girl for prostitution.
+Reiter came to international attention from the mid-2000s when he initiated the first inquiry into Epstein, an investor who was accused of involvement in multinational child sex trafficking and having sex with a minor, and was later convicted for soliciting an underage girl for prostitution.

-Early life and education
+Early life

 Reiter was born and grew up in Pittsburgh, Pennsylvania.
 While serving as a police officer, he earned several college degrees and certifications in law enforcement and public safety.
 He graduated with a bachelor's degree in criminal justice from Florida Atlantic University.
 He later earned a master's degree in human resource development from Palm Beach Atlantic University in 1996.
 Reiter also graduated from the Senior Executives in State and Local Government Program and the Crisis Management Program at Harvard University's John F. Kennedy School of Government.
 Reiter is also a graduate of the FBI National Academy and the U.S. Secret Service's Dignitary Protection Program.